kinleyid/pyplsc/docs/source/examples.rst

 Examples
 ====================

-Below are some examples of how to use pyplsc to analyze simulated data.
+Below are some examples of how to use ``pyplsc`` with simulated data.

 .. toctree::
    :maxdepth: 1